 However, hydrangeas may develop an iron deficiency if the soil PH is too high.
-In such cases, the plants would exhibit yellowing in younger leaves (3).
+In such cases, the plants would exhibit yellowing in younger leaves.

 Pests and Diseases

-Hydrangeas are susceptible to several fungal diseases, including but not limited to powdery mildew, Cercospora leaf spot, and anthracnose (7).
-Such conditions can be prevented by removing any fallen leaf.
-Also advised is the use of drip irrigation or soaker hoses for watering the plants.
+Hydrangeas are susceptible to several fungal diseases, including but not limited to powdery mildew, Cercospora leaf spot, and anthracnose.
+Such conditions can be prevented by removing any fallen leaves.
+Also recommended is the use of drip irrigation or soaker hoses for watering the plants.
 The use of pesticides is another option.

-Other plant diseases that can affect these plants are Botrytis blight, root rot, blister rust, and bacterial wilt (8).
+Other diseases that can affect these plants are Botrytis blight, root rot, blister rust, and bacterial wilt.

-Likewise, insect pests like aphids, black vine weevil, four-lined plant bug, Hydrangea leaf tiers, Japanese beetles, Rose chafers, and two-spotted spider mites can infest hydrangea plants and cause damages.
+Likewise, insect pests like aphids, black vine weevil, four-lined plant bug, Hydrangea leaf tiers, Japanese beetles, Rose chafers, and two-spotted spider mites can infest hydrangea plants and cause damage.

 Growing hydrangeas could come with a price.
-Although not as toxic as other poisonous plants, hydrangeas could result in diarrhea, vomiting, abdominal pains, or gastroenteritis in humans or animals when ingested in large amounts.
+Although not as toxic as other poisonous plants, these shrubs could result in diarrhea, vomiting, abdominal pains, or gastroenteritis in humans or animals when ingested in large amounts.